 Motor power is an interesting subject.
-You may find that the motor power can be expressed in watts, amps, volts, or CFM (cubic feet per minute).
-Of course, Watt is the unit for electrical power.
-The rest are power broken down or translated.
+Power can be expressed in watts, amps, volts, or CFM (cubic feet per minute).
+Of course, Watt is a unit of electrical power.

-Corded angle grinders have their input power expressed in current (since we already know the voltage).
+Corded angle grinders have their input power expressed in amperage/current (since we already know the voltage).
 For pneumatic grinders, manufacturers use CFM and PSI to show what the power rating translates to.

 In other cases, you may find that horsepower is also used.
 For a quick comparison, 1,000W roughly translates to 1.34HP.

 Power is very important.
-Usually, the larger the grinder, the larger the motor, and therefore, the higher the power.
+Usually, the larger the grinder, the larger the motor, the higher the power.
 But what’s most important is to match large discs with a high output.

 This is one of the ways of ensuring smooth polish and deep cuts with the larger wheels.
 Another thing to remember is this.
-For two grinders with the same power rating, the speed will be inversely proportional to the torque.
+The speed will be inversely proportional to the torque for two grinders with the same power rating.

 There’s no reason why you shouldn’t want ease of use and comfort when handling a power tool.
 Therefore, a cordless angle grinder is arguably the best angle grinder from a comfort standpoint.